masc-ucsc/docs/docs/pyrope/04-variables.md

 * Registers with reset set the valid on reset, unless the type is optional, in which case the register is valid is initialized to false.

-* Left hand side variables `valids` are set to the and-gate of all the variable valids used in the expression
+* Left-hand side variables `valids` are set to the and-gate of all the variable valids used in the expression

 * Reading from a memory is always a valid contents